kilibarda4/multinomial-logistic-regression/Readme.md

-# Multinomial Logistic Regression From Scratch (No, really, from scratch)
+# Multinomial Logistic Regression From Scratch (no, really, from scratch)

 ## Overview